The Lands

 Mirage

-Mirage is a city of Nerina named because its beauty exceeded the expectations of all visitors to it.
-The city was attractive and its setting between the hills of Demona and the Salty Sea made it particularly picturesque.
-At one time it was even considered as an alternative capital to that of Nerina City.
-Recently Prognosticators have become confused by Mirage as spells tell them that - despite all evidence to the contrary - the city is now deserted.
+Mirage is a bay of the Salty Sea at which a city of the same name is located.
+It was so named because its beauty exceeded the expectations of all visitors to it.
+Its setting between the hills of Demona and the Salty Sea made it particularly picturesque.
+Recently Prognosticators have become confused by Mirage as spells tell them that - despite all evidence to the contrary - its city is now deserted.

 Demona